RonB/angular-oboe/README.md

 ## Usage

-In your controller you add data to your scope by calling the Oboe service. this returns a promise.
+In your controller you add data to your scope by calling the Oboe service.
+This returns a promise.
 The service is called with an object that contains the parameters for the Oboe service.
 They  are the same as the oboe.js API [http://oboejs.com/api].

 ### url:string
 specify the url from which the json data should be read

 ### pattern:string
 The pattern is to select JSON objects that meet that pattern. http://oboejs.com/api#pattern-matching

 ### start:function
-callback function which is called when the stream starts.
-It returns a handle to the stream.
+Callback function which is called when the stream starts with a handle to the stream as a parameter.
-The stream has several functions and events.
-If you want to abort the stream while loading you can call the abort() method (http://oboejs.com/api#-abort-).
+The stream has several functions and events. i.e: If you want to abort the stream while loading you can call the abort() method (http://oboejs.com/api#-abort-).

+### done:function
+Callback function which is called when the stream end.

 ## Returned promise
 To use the data in your controller you call the then function of the returned promise.

+You can pass three functions:
+1. The first one will never be called as the service will not resolve the promise.
+Specify an empty function.
-You can pass three functions where the first one is called when the stream of data has ended, the second function is called when there is an error, the third function is called when a JSON object meeting the pattern is received.
+2. The second function is called when there is an error,
+3. The third function is called when a JSON object meeting the pattern is received.
+Use this function add the object to your scope.

 ```javascript
 angular.module('MyApp')